Greg Fischer

-Fischer ran in the Kentucky Democratic primary for the United States Senate in 2008, finishing second with 34% of the vote.
+Fischer ran in the Kentucky Democratic primary for the United States Senate in 2008, finishing second to Bruce Lunsford with 34% of the vote.
 In November 2010, he was elected mayor of Louisville in a tight race against Metro Council member Hal Heiner.
 He was reelected in 2014 and 2018, defeating Republican Metro Council member Angela Leet 61% to 37% to win a third term.
 Due to term limits, Fischer was ineligible to run for reelection as mayor in 2022.

 Under Fischer's leadership as mayor, Louisville Metro gained 80,000 new jobs and 3,000 new businesses.
 In a 2016 Politico survey, he was recognized as the most innovative mayor in the U.S. In 2013, Governing magazine named Fischer its Public Official of the Year.
 The city has also attracted $24 billion in capital investment since the Great Recession, including a renovated and expanded convention center, dozens of new hotels and multiple tourist attractions centered around bourbon.

 Early life and education

 Fischer was born in Louisville to Mary Lee and George Fischer, graduates of Loretto and Flaget High School in Louisville, respectively, and has four siblings.
 George was the CEO of MetriData Computing Inc. and Secretary of the Cabinet of Kentucky under Governor John Y. Brown Jr.

+Fischer was raised in the Roman Catholic faith.

 Fischer attended Trinity High School in the city and graduated in 1976.
 He has since been inducted as a member of the school's hall of fame.
 After high school, Fischer attended Vanderbilt University, where he majored in economics, graduating in 1980.
 To help pay for his education, Fischer worked summers as a crane operator on the fishing docks of Kodiak, Alaska, unloading salmon boats.

 After graduation, Fischer traveled solo around the world for a year, spending the bulk of his trip in Asia, before returning to Louisville.
 He is married to Alexandra Gerassimides.